FAQs - B Lab UK

 • What is the process for certification?

 1. Achieve a score of at least 80 points on the B Impact Assessment and submit it for review.
-The assessment is verified by our independent team of analysts at B Lab Global, companies will be asked to provide documentation and other evidence to support and verify answers.
+The assessment is verified by independent analysts at B Lab Global and companies will be asked to provide documentation and other evidence to support and verify answers.

 2. Meet the B Corp Legal requirement to amend the company’s Articles of Association, making a commitment to consider all stakeholders in the company's decision-making, not just shareholders.

-3. Pay the certification fee.
-There is an annual certification fee to become a B Corp, based on a company’s revenue.
+3. Pay the company fees outlined on the pricing page to become a B Corp, based on a company’s revenue.

 • Can sole traders get B Corp Certified?